Click on a name to skip to an individual bio:

 Her interests are in demystifying the model minority myth and retention for Asian American and Pacific Islanders with low academic performance rates.

-She received her BA in Human Communication with a concentration in Journalism and Media Studies at CSUMB and an MA in Education with a concentration in Counseling at SJSU.
-She is a proud product of the CSU!
+Dr. Martinsen received her BA in Human Communication with a concentration in Journalism and Media Studies at CSUMB and an MA in Education with a concentration in Counseling at SJSU.
+She is a proud product of the CSU and received her doctorate for her dissertation titled, Supporting Pacific Islander Student Success in Higher Education Through Culturally Sustaining Leadership.

 Vanessa Mercado is the Program Coordinator for the Minority Training Program in Cancer Control Research (MTPCCR) at the University of California, San Francisco - a diversity training program dedicated to supporting master’s level students and health professionals in their pursuit of a doctoral degree and career in cancer disparities research.
 Previously, she has worked in the student services division at Contra Costa College, as a Research Assistant at the Health Equity Institute at San Francisco State University, and as a Research Associate and Program Evaluator for Graterol Consulting.